impresso/impresso-text-acquisition/docs/importers/bcul.rst

-BCUL ABBY importer
+BCUL ABBYY importer
 =========================

-This importer is written to accomodate the ABBY OCR format.
+This importer is written to accomodate the ABBYY OCR format.
-It was developed to handle OCR newspaper data provided by the `Bibliothèque Cantonale Universitaire de Lausanne (BCUL - Lausanne Cantonal University Library) <https://www.bcu-lausanne.ch/en/>`_, which are part of the `Scriptorium interface <https://scriptorium.bcu-lausanne.ch/page/home>` and collection.
+It was developed to handle OCR newspaper data provided by the `Bibliothèque Cantonale Universitaire de Lausanne (BCUL - Lausanne Cantonal University Library) <https://www.bcu-lausanne.ch/en/>`_, which are part of the `Scriptorium interface <https://scriptorium.bcu-lausanne.ch/page/home>`_ and collection.

 BCUL Custom classes
 ---------------------